St. Mary’s Commitment to Academic Excellence

 1 cumulative credit of Health (0.5) and Physical Education (0.5) (recommended 9th or 10th grade)

-1 credit of World Language (2 credits are recommended; 2 credits are required for the honors diploma)
+1 credit of World Language (1 credit required minimum; 2 credits are recommended)

-4.5 Additional elective credits (student choice - to include additional core options)
+4 Additional elective credits (student choice - can include additional core options)

 2 credits Community Service (0.5 each year)